Skip to main content

 make olddefconfig

-Error 2: LTO Compilation Failure
+Error 2: LTO Compilation Fail

 ld.lld: error: undefined symbol

-Error 3: clang version too old
+Error 3: Clang version too old

 error: unknown argument: '-mretpoline-external-thunk'

-Solution: Upgrade LLVM/Clang or use GCC to compile
+Solution: Upgrade LLVM/Clang or use GCC

-16.11 Kernel Configuration Best Practices
+16.11 Kernel Config Best Practices

 #

-# Save current config to external file
+# Backup current config

 cp .config ~/kernel-config-backup

-# Restore config
+# Restore

 cp ~/kernel-config-backup /usr/src/linux/.config